NEW + ORIGINAL WORK

 The exhibition resisted the traditional retrospective logic of fixity, hierarchy, and enclosure.
 Instead, it foregrounded multiplicity, movement, and the interplay between voice, image, and place.
 At the heart of the edition sat a new essay by Heather H. Yeung — itself distributed across the cards, its paragraphs embedded as fragments in the visual field.
 This allowed the essay to be read in any order, reordered by the hand of the viewer-reader, and carried away.

-Other works included:
+Other works in the exhibition included:

 -